hansalemaos/sendevent_multicommands_type_text/README.md

 # Tokens are split by "#"

-KEY_H or 35 -> keycode "h" (all key codes are available in the source code [linux standard] ) ud -> up and down event - press and release
+KEY_H or 35 -> keycode "h" (all key codes are available in the source code [linux standard] ) ud -> up and down events - press and release
 1 -> sleep 1 ms
 ```